zynewave/podium-library/Guides/podium-guide.md

 To create a new library file you should start out with an empty project.
 Create a new project and remove all default generated objects using the object browser.

-To create a definition file for a hardware device, the best approach is to import a Cubase patch script file for the device using the **Import File...** command on the **File** menu (or by pressing Ctrl+I).
+To create a definition file for a hardware device, the best approach is to import a Cubase patch script file for the device using the **Import Media...** command on the **File** menu (or by pressing Ctrl+I).
 When you import a Cubase patch script file all presets will be configured correctly.
 Script files do not contain definitions for parameters, so Podium will create a set of default MIDI controller parameters.
 You may want to customize the parameters according to the MIDI specification of the device.
 If you cannot find a script file for the device, the next best approach is to import one of the generic library files and customize the objects.

 To create a definition file for a plugin, select **Import Plugin...** on the **Device** menu and locate the plugin.
 Podium creates a device mapping and a definition folder for the plugin.
 If you browse into the definition folder you should see a "Library" folder.
 Depending on the type of plugin you may also find a "VST Parameters" folder and/or "MIDI Parameters" folder.
 The "VST Parameters" folder contains preset and parameter objects created from information provided by the plugin.
 The "MIDI Parameters" folder contains MIDI parameters created by Podium assuming they are supported by the plugin.
 This is the folder where you create additional MIDI parameters supported by the plugin.